Feyerabend/cc/ch05/addition/reference/INTERPRETERS.md

 and Scheme implementation, focusing heavily on interpreters.
 It describes eleven interpreters and two compilers, covering topics like evaluation, macros, continuations, reflection, and compilation techniques.
-This book bridges interpretation and compilation, making it a natural extension for those coming from SICP or EOPL, with a practical emphasis on how Lisp's homoiconicity enables powerful metaprogramming through interpreters.
+This book bridges interpretation and compilation, making it a natural extension for those coming from SICP or EOPL (Essentials of Programming Languages),[êopl] with a practical emphasis on how Lisp's homoiconicity enables powerful metaprogramming through interpreters.

+[^]: Friedman, D.P., Wand, M. & Haynes, C.T.
+(1992). *Essentials of programming languages*.
+Cambridge, Mass.: MIT Press.
+A book which I have not yet personally read or even looked at, but is one of the foundational books that is recommended for this field.